Table of contents

 How to Optimize Your Safety Culture

-Certainty Software is an enterprise-level inspection software solution that specializes in helping organizations improve their safety culture and operational performance.
+Certainty Software is an enterprise-level inspection and audit management platform purpose-built for organizations committed to improving their safety culture and operational performance.
 With Certainty Software, you can:

-- Easily create and customize forms for any type of inspection or audit
+- Easily create and customize forms for any type of safety inspection, audit, behavioral observation, or near-miss report — configured to your specific regulatory requirements and Bradley Curve improvement objectives

-- Collect data wherever you are – online, offline, in the field, or on the shop floor
+- Collect safety data wherever your teams work — online, offline, in the field, on the shop floor, or across multiple sites — with automatic synchronization to a central, secure platform

-- Track and manage issues, risks, and non-conformances by creating and delegating actions
+- Track and manage issues, risks, and non-conformances by creating, assigning, and monitoring corrective actions through to verified closure — directly supporting ISO 45001 continual improvement requirements

-- Report consistent, comparable, and accurate performance metrics using dashboards, reports, or feedback loops
+- Report consistent, comparable, and accurate safety performance metrics using real-time dashboards, automated reports, and executive-ready safety scorecards that give leadership the data they need to make informed decisions

-- Benchmark and improve your safety culture using the Bradley Curve framework
+- Benchmark and track your safety culture progress using the Bradley Curve framework — with trend data that makes cultural advancement visible and measurable over time

 You may also be interested in: